mortgageratemonitor/visual-calm/README.md

 Mouse tilts your view across the landscape.

 ### Thunderstorm
 You drift slowly over a dark landscape as a massive storm rolls overhead.
-Dense storm clouds drift across the sky, illuminated from within when lightning strikes.
-Lightning bolts generate as jagged multi-segment lines that flicker rapidly before fading — each strike triggers a full-scene flash that slowly decays.
-Rain streams down at an angle in the wind.
-Wind-blown debris particles blow horizontally through the scene.
-Mouse tilts your view across the stormy landscape.
+Three depth layers of volumetric clouds — far (wide, diffuse), mid, and near (darker, sharper) — drift at different speeds creating genuine parallax depth.
+Each cloud is built from three overlapping planes for added volume.

+Lightning bolts are jagged 14-segment strikes with a secondary branch splitting off the midpoint.
+Each strike triggers a strong flash that illuminates the clouds from within, with a secondary flicker 80ms later.
+Distant horizon lightning flares inside the far clouds every few seconds — no bolt visible, just the storm lit from deep within.
+Ground puddle reflections shimmer at ground level and briefly brighten with each flash.
+Rain streams down at a wind angle, with squalls that surge intensity every 7–12 seconds before easing back.
+Wind-blown debris particles cross the scene horizontally.

+A **Storm** toggle sits in the bottom-left corner.
+When enabled, lightning strikes every 2–6 seconds.
+Toggle it off for infrequent lightning every 12–18 seconds — a calmer, distant storm feel.
+Switching immediately resets all lightning timers to the new interval.

+Mouse tilts your view across the landscape.

 ---